gjacopo/singularity/msm/multifractal_generator.README.md

 ## Run-time parameters

-You can get a brief description of the parameters by typing "multifractal_generator.exe -h".
+You can get a brief description of the parameters by typing `multifractal_generator.exe -h`.
 In the following you will see a more detailed description of this help.

 There are three types of run-time variables: boolean, integer and floating